-In 2021, University of Illinois awarded 12,910 need-based scholarships to students, giving away total of $208,191,576 to help students with financial need cover the cost of school.
-An additional $24,248,682 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2023, University of Illinois at Urbana-Champaign awarded 13,701 need-based scholarships to students, giving away total of $219.7 million to help students with financial need cover the cost of school.
+An additional $22.37 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

 Now that we have a sense of the total estimated costs for University of Illinois at Urbana-Champaign students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 The average amount of financial aid received by a full-time first year student with demonstrated need at University of Illinois at Urbana-Champaign was $19,449 in 2023.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of Illinois at Urbana-Champaign seem more manageable.

 |Net In-state, Off-campus